 Governance and Regulation

-Our activities in this area are overseen by our Board which consists of executive and non-executive members.
+Our activities are overseen by our Board which consists of executive and non-executive members.
 The Board is responsible for the overall strategic direction and governance of the company, including the determination of key policies and the monitoring of compliance with both policies and performance targets.

-As a registered provider, we are obliged to demonstrate that we meet the following regulatory standards.
+As registered providers we are obliged to demonstrate that we meet the following regulatory standards.
 We also adhere to the Housing Ombudsman's Complaint Handling Code, which aligns with the Consumer Standards.

 Consumer Standards